 By linking a role to a position, you can quality assure that everyone receives updated information when it is available.

-Dealing with comments and suggestions for changes.
+Use APOS to handle with comments and suggestions for changes.

 Full revision control, with change packages and change tracking.